 9.8.6 For non-Israeli service, the Supplier shall not remove private information from a region within the confines of the European Union, and the rules of the General Data Protection Regulation (GDPR) shall apply thereto.

-9.8.7 Without derogating from the Supplier’s obligations, the Supplier shall keep protected information, such as processing data or access data, under its technical control in accordance with the provisions of the law and, particularly, under the Protection of Privacy Law and its regulations.
+9.8.7 Without derogating from the Supplier’s obligations, the Supplier shall keep protected information, such as processing data or subscription data, under its technical control in accordance with the provisions of the law and, particularly, under the Protection of Privacy Law and its regulations.

 9.9 Criminal prohibition against revealing protected information